cython/cython/docs/src/userguide/sharing_declarations.rst

 Some things to note about this example:

-* There is a :keyword:`cdef` class Shrubbery declaration in both :file:`Shrubbing.pxd` and :file:`Shrubbing.pyx`.
-When the Shrubbing module is compiled, these two declarations are combined into one.
+* There is a :keyword:`cdef`/``@cclass`` class Shrubbery declaration in both :file:`Shrubbing.pxd` and :file:`Shrubbing.pyx`.
+When the shrubbing module is compiled, these two declarations are combined into one.
-* In Landscaping.pyx, the :keyword:`cimport` Shrubbing declaration allows us
+* In :file:`landscaping.pyx`/:file:`landscaping.py`, the :keyword:`cimport` shrubbing
-  to refer to the Shrubbery type as :class:`Shrubbing.Shrubbery`.
+  declaration allows us to refer to the Shrubbery type as :class:`Shrubbing.Shrubbery`.
   But it doesn't bind the name Shrubbing in Landscaping's module namespace at run time, so to access :func:`Shrubbing.standard_shrubbery` we also need to ``import Shrubbing``.
 * One caveat if you use setuptools instead of distutils, the default